jenseng/hair_trigger/README.md

 #### where(conditions)
 Optional, SQL snippet limiting when the trigger will fire.
 Supports delayed interpolation of variables.

+#### of(*columns)

+Only fire the update trigger if at least one of the columns is specified in the statement.
+Platforms that support it use a native `OF` clause, others will have an inferred `IF ...` statement in the trigger body.
+Note the former will fire even if the column's value hasn't changed; the latter will not.

 #### security(user)
 Permissions/role to check when calling trigger.
 PostgreSQL supports `:invoker` (default) and `:definer`, MySQL supports `:definer` (default) and arbitrary users (syntax: `'user'@'host'`).